 But before we go any further, what does it mean to have an exceptional credit score?

 The 800+ credit score badge may not guarantee you approval for all sorts of credits, but some perks include:

 The higher your credit score, the more lenders get comfortable lending you or offering you credit.
 And as soon as you hit the 800 mark of the FICO score, more than 90% of the lenders find you a safe bet to lend money.

 A good credit score can certainly help you get loans or credits at lower interest rates as it shows lenders that you are reliable.

-A good credit score could help you get a lower premium on your home or auto insurance.
+A good credit score could help you get a lower home or auto insurance premium.

 Credit Approval Odds